 - Christian Right: Then we have the rise of the Christian right’s televangelists who started working together in the late 70’s and early 80’s the train their followers to run for office to impose their fundamentalist ideologies on the rest of the country through the legislative branch.
 This has affected the Republican Party more than the Democratic Party since the Republican Party tends to boast being conservative and religious, but the pernicious effect of religion and fear from them has also pulled the Democratic party to the right a bit too, since religious people, a large voting and donating block, become a prime demographic to pander to for votes and money.

-- Corporations: Lastly, we have the Four Deadly industry’s (Military Industrial Complex, The Fossil Fuel Industry, The Banking Industry, and the Pharmaceutical Industry) money and influence through lobbying for arms deals and more war having spent more than $200 million combined last year (2015) lobbying the government.
+- Corporations: Lastly, we have the Four Deadly industry’s (Military Industrial Complex, the Fossil Fuel Industry, the Banking Industry, and the Pharmaceutical Industry) money and influence through lobbying for arms deals and more war having spent more than $200 million combined last year (2015) lobbying the government.
 Together they are one of the most powerful lobbying groups in America.
-These 4 industries and their lobbyists affect the the Democratic Party greatly because they control a tremendous amount of money for reelection campaigns for both parties and hence why we see so many wars for oil, laws against alternative energy, continued support for fossil fuels, and the continuous gutting of the education system. =(
+These 4 industries and their lobbyists affect the the Democratic Party greatly because they control a tremendous amount of money for reelection campaigns for both parties and hence why we see so many wars for oil, laws against sustainable energy, continued support for fossil fuels, and the continuous gutting of the education system. =(

 The Dumbing Down of Americans